 Ok so you have selected your flute blank wood stock.
-We always start with two flute blank halfs.
+We always start with two flute blank halves.
 Both halves are identical and hopefully a matched set from the same piece of wood.
-Your first step is to layout the the flute so you know where the boring of the flute blanks will take place.
+Your first step is to layout the flute so you know where the boring of the flute blanks will take place.
 We do this by marking the flute blank with a pencil or pen and I will talk about each step.

 When you are laying out your flute blank it is important to note that both the Blowhole and the Slow Air Chamber have NO effect on the tuning of your flute.
-They do have an impact on the aesthetics of the flute and it will effect how long the total length of the flute is.
+They do have an impact on the aesthetics of the flute and it will affect how long the total length of the flute is.
 A proper length in your Blowhole and Slow Air Chamber are also important because the SAC acts as kind of an air bladder and a place for condensation from your breath to collect.
 So here are our typical dimension for these two components.

 - ¾” Bore – the SAC is 3” – 3.5” inches in length